 Scoring in nine of his country’s 10 fixtures in qualifying, notching no fewer than three hat-tricks along the way, Lewandowski bagged an unprecedented 16 goals in 10 games to lead Poland to Russia, becoming the first European player ever to hit 16 goals in one qualification campaign.

 Having already conquered the German game sufficiently to become the top goalscorer of any foreign player in Bundesliga history, Lewandowski continued to pass all tests placed before him on the international scene in order to become Poland’s all-time leading goalscorer.
 By now there remain few accolades in football that he has still to claim for his own.

 Yet it seems little to nothing about the forward has changed beyond a maturing and a narrowing of focus or honing of abilities since his days as a skinny teenager being turned away from clubs due to his stature, or lack thereof.
 The only difference today is that Lewandowski is the striker he always seemed to know he would be.

-Should Lewandowski lead Poland to their greatest ever World Cup finish in Russia in 2018, which isn’t too fanciful a thought given the quality of the man whose name undoubtedly appears first on their teamsheet, there’s no telling what awards may yet await his possession.
+Should Lewandowski lead Poland to a strong finish at Euro 2020, which isn’t too fanciful a thought given the quality of the man whose name undoubtedly appears first on their teamsheet, there’s no telling what awards may yet await his possession.